ribeiroAllison/planet-facts/README.md

 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
 - View each planet page and toggle between "Overview", "Internal Structure", and "Surface Geology"

-No refresh of that page should happen when the user clicks in any link.
+- No refresh on any page

 ### Links